jessepav/lacygoill-wiki-backup/OOP/glossary.md

 # a
 ## attribute

-Value which helps uniquely identify an instance of a class, out of all the other instances of that class.
+Value  which helps  identify  an instance  of  a  class, out  of  all the  other instances of that class.

+Although,  attributes  are not  necessarily  enough  to *uniquely*  identify  an object.
+Indeed, 2 objects instantiated from the same class could have the exact same attributes (just like  you could have 2 distinct objects  in the real world with identical physical characteristics).

 ## association